 Young Professional Award

-- Candidates shall display service to the profession.
+Candidates shall have exhibited a devotion to the advancement of health, physical education, recreation and dance, and displayed service to the profession.
 The following are some illustrations of contributions and it is expected that applicants will have contributed in at least two of the following areas.

-Teaching (also includes Coaching, Performing, Supervising, and Directing)
+Teaching (also includes Coaching, Performing, Supervising and Directing)

 - Demonstrator of effective teaching or athletic coaching.

-- Author of journal articles on the subject of health, physical education, recreation, and/or dance.
+- Author of journal articles on the subject of health, physical education, recreation and/or dance;

-- Creator of productions in dance, synchronized swimming, etc.
+- Creator of productions in dance, synchronized swimming, etc.;

 - Recipient of scholarships, fellowships, grant monies, or monetary awards.

-- Speaker or clinician before educational groups, at conventions, assemblies, and meetings held in the interest and for the promotion of health, physical education, recreation, and dance.
+- Speaker or clinician before educational groups, at conventions, assemblies and meetings held in the interest and for the promotion of health, physical education, recreation and dance.

-- Written documentation demonstrating compliance with the award qualifications (resumes or vitae not accepted), and
+- Written documentation demonstrating compliance with the award qualifications (resumes or vitae not accepted); and

 - A current letter of recommendation from applicant’s administrator or colleague.
-The letter should be directly related to the award qualifications providing a biographical sketch outlining the contributions of the applicant and how those contributions are deserving of recognition.
+The letter should be directly related to the award qualifications, providing a biographical sketch outlining the contributions of the applicant and how those contributions are deserving of recognition.

 Selection and Recognition Process

-The Midwest District Recognition and Awards Committee will select one Young Professional Award recipient from the applications and present the nominee to the MWD Directors for approval.
-The recipient will be notified by October 1(or immediately following the Midwest District Fall Leadership Conference) and presented with the award at his/her state HPERD conference.
+The Midwest District Awards Committee will select one Young Professional Award recipient from the applications and present the nominee to the Midwest District Leadership Council for approval.
+The recipient will be notified by October 1 and presented with the award at his/her state affiliate conference.